Customizing a Pivot Table

 You can also sort rows by column values by clicking on the arrow icon() at the heading of the corresponding column.
 A down arrow indicates that the column is sorted in ascending order.
 An up arrow indicates the column is sorted in descending order.

-- You can also view and modify all the conditional formats applied over the pivot in Conditional Format tab in Settings section.
+You can also view and modify the conditional formats applied over the pivot view, from the Conditional Format tab of the chart's Settings page.
+Click the required data to view the corresponding conditional formats applied over it.
+Modify the conditions as required, and click Apply.